ShivanshBhargava/Placement_Mini-Portal/README.md

 Placement_Mini_Portal

-A small and lightweight web application built to simplify the college placement process.
-Students can view and apply for job listings, and the placement cell can manage postings and track applicants — all in one place.
+A lightweight web application built to simplify the college placement process.
+Students can view and apply for job listings, while the placement cell can manage postings and track applicants — all in one place.

 Overview

-This project was created as a minimal placement portal with a focus on clarity and ease of use.
+Placement_Mini_Portal is built with a focus on simplicity and usability.

-The frontend is built using React with some UI/animation libraries like Motion, and the backend is built with Node.js, Express, Prisma, and MySQL.
+The frontend is made using React and Motion (for UI animations).

+The backend is built with Node.js, Express, Prisma, and MySQL.

-Authentication is handled using JWT.
+Authentication uses JWT for secure login.

+Both backend and frontend are deployed on Vercel, along with the MySQL database.

 Tech Stack
 Frontend

 React.js

-Motion (for simple animations)
+Motion

 Backend